skip to Main Content

 • Learning new skills is important and can lead to memory improvements.

-• Learning new things actually causes a physical change in your brain, as a result of neuroplasticity, which leads to growth and change in neural networks as you learn.
+• Learning new things causes a physical change in your brain, due to neuroplasticity, which is the ability of to form and reorganize connections and neural networks in response to learning.

 • Just like physical activity makes your muscles stronger, cognitive activity makes your brain stronger.

-• Keeping your brain active has many benefits towards reducing decline and maintaining healthy cognition.
+• Keeping your brain active has benefits towards reducing decline and maintaining healthy cognition.

 • Goals